Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Modeling

 \paragraph{Galaxy bias} For the spectroscopic sample, the galaxy bias used to correct for magnification effects is measured using auto-correlation measurements on the spectroscopic tracer.
 To model the galaxy bias of any spectroscopic tracer, the parametrization introduced by \cite{Laurent2017QSOBias}, and also used by \cite{Chaussidon2025QSOLRGPNG} is implemented:

 The linear galaxy bias is obtained with the monopole of the auto-correlation functions, with the technique described in \cite{Chaussidon2025QSOLRGPNG}.
+The effect of Kaiser redshift space distortions \cite{KaiserRSD} is accounted for with \texttt{desilike}\footnote{\href{https://desilike.readthedocs.io/en/latest/}{desilike.readthedocs.io}.
+Specifically, we use \texttt{desilike.theories.galaxy\_clustering.full\_shape}, and obtain the linear bias with the \texttt{KaiserTracerCorrelationFunctionMultipoles} class.}.
 Measurements are fit to each of the target classes\footnote{The measurement of the galaxy bias for BGS is performed on the \texttt{BGS\_BRIGHT-21.35} sample.
 More details about this selection can be found in the DESI DR2 Baryon Acoustic Oscillation (BAO) work \cite{DESI.DR2.II.BAO}.
 The linear galaxy bias difference between the two samples (\texttt{BGS\_ANY} and \texttt{BGS\_BRIGHT-21.35)} is assumed to be negligible in the context of the magnification correction.} between scales of $30$ to $65\hMpc$ with the DESI fiducial cosmology (described in, for example, \cite{DESI.2024.III.FiducialCosmology.BAO}).
 While one could use the existing auto-correlation functions to measure linear galaxy bias in the magnification correction, a more robust bias measurement that overcomes small-scale nonlinearities and projection effects is obtained by measuring the 3D auto-correlation on larger scales.
 Nonetheless, the galaxy bias measurements obtained with the small scale angular auto-correlations are consistent with the larger scale measurements.
 The fitted parameters are given in the following Table \ref{tab:galaxy_bias}.

 { }